git-kbutkovich/Madelon_unsupervised_learning/README.md

 1. A prepared report
 2. A series of Jupyter notebooks to be used to control your pipelines

+-Josh recommends to write report in jupyter noteboods and use pandoc (sp?) to export from Jupyter to PDF.

 ### Tasks

 #### Data Manipulation

 You should do substantive work on at least six subsets of the data.

-- 3 sets of 10% of the data from the UCI Madelon set
+- 3 sets of 10% of the data from the UCI Madelon set  (the 10% = 1/10 of the 4.4k instances/rows, right?)

-- 3 sets of 10% of the data from the Madelon set made available by your instructors
+- 3 sets of 10% of the data from the Madelon set made available by your instructors  (the 10% = 1/10 of the 4.4k instances/rows, right?)

+Each pipieline you run on the smaller dataset, you could run on the larger dataset.

+-6 subsets total

 ##### Prepared Report